 What’s a Pre-List Home Inspection?

 A pre-listing home inspection is a home inspection that is performed by the current owner before they list their property.
 Essentially, a Seller hires and pays for a professional home inspector (around $500 for a 3 hour inspection) to provide a written report of the condition of their house (inside and outside) and then makes the report available to potential Buyers.

-4. Disclose, disclose, disclose.
-As a home owner in Ontario, the law requires you to make disclosures about things that could potentially impact the value or enjoyment of the house.
-Click here to read about disclosures.
+As a homeowner in Ontario, the law requires you to make disclosures about things that could potentially impact the value or enjoyment of the house.
 A pre-list home inspection gives you all the information you need disclose.
 It might also help prove what you did and didn’t know in a future lawsuit.

-5. Encourage multiple offers.
-If you’re looking to generate multiple offers (ie a bidding war), you want to give potential Buyers as much comfort as possible, so you can get offers with as few (or no) conditions as possible.
-If people have to shell out $500 each to get a home inspection before they submit an offer and aren’t guaranteed to get the house, you’ll likely get fewer offers.
-Fewer offers likely means a lower selling price.
-Having a pre-listing home inspection available to would-be Buyers (performed by a reputable home inspection company of course) often gives Buyers enough comfort to put in an offer.
+If you’re looking to generate multiple offers (ie a bidding war), you want to give potential Buyers as much comfort with your house as possible; peace of mind means higher offers and few, (or no) conditions.
+Yes!
+If people have to pay for a home inspection before they submit an offer and aren’t guaranteed to get the house, you’ll likely get fewer offers, which may mean a lower selling price.
+Buyers who pay for multiple inspections on multiple homes get frustrated – and frustrated Buyers avoid bidding wars altogether (which might mean not getting your bidding war at all).
+Having a pre-listing home inspection available to would-be Buyers is often enough to Buyers the confidence they need to sign an offer.